wilsonify/wilsonify.github.io/content/recipes/LENTIL TACOS WITH CARROTJICAMA SLAW109.md

 ## Modifications
-These little bastards (also called beluga lentils—because they look like caviar) hold their shape better than other

-lentils, so look for them.

 Button, cremini, or shiitake mushrooms are cool.
 Use whatever.

- The real   , not apple-flavored drink.

- This is a big-ass root that tastes so  good.
-It’s like the product of a one-night stand between an apple

-and a potato.
-Don’t fight it, just buy it.